radioation/SGDKRocks/04_mouse/README.md

 Sega Genesis and Master System controllers are handled by the `JOY_*` functions in `joy.h.

-1. Determine if a mouse is attacked to the controller port
+1. Determine if a mouse is attached to the controller port
 ~~~c
 u8 portType = JOY_getPortType(PORT_2);
 if( portType == PORT_TYPE_MOUSE ) {